 In this guide, we’ll look at four product fundraising ideas your supporters will gladly buy:

+To fundraise successfully, you’ll have to come up with product fundraiser ideas that your supporters will actually want to buy.
 Ready to dive into our favorite product fundraising ideas?
 Let’s get started.

-Students, parents, faculty, and alumni each love to show their school spirit by purchasing and sporting a unique t-shirt for their school.
+Spirit t-shirts are a classic product fundraising idea, and there’s a good reason for it—they’re popular!
+Students, parents, faculty, and alumni all love to show their school spirit by purchasing and sporting a unique t-shirt for their school.

 For added excitement, you can even start a t-shirt design contest among students to see who can submit the best designs, as voted on by their peers.
 Then, award the winner a free t-shirt and promote the design!

 2. Gourmet Coffee